A generalization of Kummer theory to Hopf-Galois extensions: Preliminaries

 \begin{pro} \cite[Theorem 5.5]{cohn1991} Let $L_1/K$ and $L_2/K$ be finite extensions of fields such that one of them is normal and one (possibly the same) is separable.
 Then $L_1/K$ and $L_2/K$ are linearly disjoint if and only if $L_1\cap L_2=K$. \end{pro}

-In the case that none of the extensions is normal, proving the linear disjointness may be a tricky problem.
+In the case that neither of the extensions is normal, proving the linear disjointness may be a tricky problem.
 The following result gives a sufficient condition for specific families of extensions (see \cite[Theorem]{mordell}).

 \begin{pro} Let $n_1,\dots,n_k\in\mathbb{Z}_{>0}$ and let $K$ be a number field.
-Let $L$ be an extension of $K$ generated by elements $\alpha_1,\dots,\alpha_k\in\overline{K}$ such that $\alpha_i^{n_i}\in K$ for all $1\leq i\leq k$ and $\alpha_i^{k_i}\notin K$ for all $1<k_i<n_i$.
+Let $L$ be an extension of $K$ generated by elements $\alpha_1,\dots,\alpha_k\in\overline{K}$ such that $\alpha_i^{n_i}\in K$ for all $1\leq i\leq k$ and $\alpha_i^{k_i}\notin K$ for all $1\leq k_i<n_i$.
 Assume that $K$ is totally real or $\zeta_{n_i}\in K$ for all $1\leq i\leq k$.
 Then the fields $K(\alpha_1),\dots,K(\alpha_k)$ are pairwise $K$-linearly disjoint. \end{pro}

-As for the relation between linear disjointness and almost classically Galois extensions, the following result is immediately deduced from Theorem \ref{charactalmostclassical}:
+As for the relation between linear disjointness and almost classically Galois extensions, the following result is immediately deduced from Theorem \ref{charactalmostclassical} and Proposition \ref{pro:lindisjcharact}: